Police apologise for describing woman as 'half-caste'

 Maori broadcaster Willie Jackson says the term no longer has a place in New Zealand society, but it was probably used out of ignorance rather than with ill intent.

-Next story in National: NZ cricketer cleared of wrong-doing on flight
+Next story in New Zealand: NZ cricketer cleared of wrong-doing on flight

 Copyright © 2011, Radio New Zealand